 1965 (8th March)

-Despite his express promise not to enter the Vietnam war during his election campaign, President Johnson now sent US troops to support South Vietnam in the war against Communist North Vietnam.
+Despite his express election campaign promise not to enter the Vietnam war, President Johnson now sent US troops to support South Vietnam in the war against Communist North Vietnam.

 1965 (6th August)

 Voting Rights Act